huggingface/blog/summer-at-huggingface.md

 ### Welcoming new Libraries to the Hub

-Apart from having deep integration with `transformers`-based models, the Hub is also building great partnerships with open source ML libraries to provide free model hosting and versioning.
+Apart from having deep integration with `transformers`-based models, the Hub is also building great partnerships with Open Source ML libraries to provide free model hosting and versioning.
 We've been achieving this with our [huggingface_hub](https://github.com/huggingface/huggingface_hub) Open-Source library as well as new Hub [documentation](https://huggingface.co/docs/hub/main).

 All spaCy canonical pipelines can now be found in the official spaCy [organization](https://huggingface.co/spacy), and any user can share their pipelines with a single command `python -m spacy huggingface-hub`.
 To read more about it, head to [https://huggingface.co/blog/spacy](https://huggingface.co/blog/spacy).
 You can try all canonical spaCy models directly in the Hub in the demo [Space](https://huggingface.co/spaces/spacy/pipeline-visualizer)!